Ames-hub/YADM-Bot/README.md

 **Q: Does Nodeus store message content?**
 A: Only violations are stored (for audit purposes).
 Normal messages are processed in memory and discarded.
+When using the official instance, if you consent to it and are *SPECIFICALLY ASKED BY THE PROJECT MAINTAINER*, Nodeus will store all messages created on the server for manual review to check automod quality.

 ---